TankHQ/tank/docs/8-raw-sql.md

 Anything implementing [`AsQuery`](https://docs.rs/tank/latest/tank/trait.AsQuery.html) works: `String`, `&str`, `Query<D>`, or `&mut Query<D>`.

 ## Composing SQL With `SqlWriter`
 Every driver exposes a `SqlWriter` for dialect‑correct sql fragments.
-Concatenate multiple statements into one `String`.
-Writers add separators (`;`) automatically.
+Use the writer to buffer multiple statements into one `DynQuery`.

 Example building 8 statements (1 *CREATE SCHEMA* included by the first *CREATE TABLE*, 2 *CREATE TABLE*, 3 *INSERT INTO* and 2 *SELECT*):
 ```rust